Predator (Cornwell novel)

-Predator is a crime fiction novel by Patricia Cornwell.

-Plot introduction

-Predator is the fourteenth book of the Dr. Kay Scarpetta series by author Patricia Cornwell.
+Predator is a crime fiction novel by Patricia Cornwell, the fourteenth book of the Dr. Kay Scarpetta series.

-Explanation of the novel's title

-"PREDATOR" is an acronym for the Prefrontal Determinants of Aggressive-Type Overt Responsivity, a secret neuropsychological project to determine whether dangerous murderers have different brain patterns or functions from "ordinary" people.
+The title comes from an acronym for the Prefrontal Determinants of Aggressive-Type Overt Responsivity, an in-novel secret neuropsychological project to determine whether dangerous murderers have different brain patterns or functions from "ordinary" people.

 Plot summary

 Dr. Kay Scarpetta, now freelancing with the National Forensic Academy in Florida, takes charge of a case that stretches from steamy Florida to snowbound Massachusetts, one as unnerving as any she has ever faced.
 The teasing psychological clues lead Scarpetta and her team—Pete Marino, Benton Wesley, and Lucy Farinelli—to suspect that they are hunting someone with a cunning and malevolent mind whose secrets have kept them in the shadows, until now.